dmarchena/psg-theme-greek-fire/README.md

 `$ npm install psg-theme-greek-fire`

 ## Usage

 ### Dinamic device test

-If you want to test your patterns on different resolutions wrap your sample in a `div` with class `gf-device-test`
+If you want to test a component on different resolutions wrap its HTML in a `div` with class `gf-device-test`

 ```html
 <div class="gf-device-test">